About the research

-In this project we explored what it means to families to have a child born through donor conception.
+In this project, we explored what it means to families to have a child born through donor conception.
 Does it mean different things for heterosexual parents and lesbian parents?
 What is it like for the ‘non-genetic’ parent?
 How do grandparents feel about having a grandchild who is conceived with the help of an egg, sperm or embryo donor?

 We interviewed 44 couples who conceived using a donor and 30 grandparents of donor-conceived children to understand the important question about what to tell the child, and wider family, about their genetic origins.
-And what 'counts' as family when your child shares a genetic link with a 'relative stranger' but not your partner?
+And what 'counts' as a family when your child shares a genetic link with a 'relative stranger' but not your partner?

 Key messages from our research

 - How and why parents decided to use donor sperm or eggs

 - The different experiences of lesbian mothers and heterosexual mothers and fathers